 Market risk is the potential loss the Company may incur as a result of changes in the market value of a particular instrument.
 All financial instruments, including derivatives and short sales, are subject to market risk.
 The Company's exposure to market risk is determined by a number of factors, including the size, duration, composition, and diversification of positions held, the absolute and relative levels of interest rates and foreign currency exchange rates as well as market volatility and illiquidity.
 For instruments such as options and warrants, the time period during which the options or warrants may be exercised and the relationship between the current market price of the underlying instrument and the option's or warrant's contractual strike or exercise price also affects the level of market risk.
-A significant factor influencing the overall level of market risk to which the Company is exposed is its use of hedging techniques to mitigate such risk.
-The Company manages market risk by setting risk limits and monitoring the effectiveness of its hedging policies and strategies.
+A significant factor influencing the overall level of market risk.
+The Company manages market risk by setting risk being to having the effectiveness of its hedging policies and strategies.